 Before we get into the meat of this, can I confess something to you guys?
 I’m so embarrassed, but even though I’m a personal trainer I’ve always hated ab and core work.
 Hated it.
 Skipped it.
 Complained about it.
 Turns out, I just needed to find the right kind of workout to motivate me, make me feel like a badass, and get me fast results!
 Now that my core is strong, I feel much more confident and my clothes fit better.
-I wish I had been doing this for years!
+I wish I had been doing these killer ab workouts for years!

 I took a course on 6 packs- yes, when you’re a trainer you get to do these cool things- and was inspired to created these two workouts.
 And I can’t stop doing them.
 I’ve got many of my clients joining in and loving them too (my words, not theirs *wink*).
 In case you’re new to my site, The Fit Tutor specializes in workouts for busy women, so these workouts don’t last long, but they’ll get you the biggest bang for your buck!
 Bonus: they are easily customizable… my fave.
-Check out the 500 Rep Ab Workout and 250 Abs and Plyos Workout below!
+Check out the 500 Rep killer Ab Workout and 250 Abs and Plyos Workout below!

 First, a Little Science

 Yes, spot-reducing fat is a myth; however, when you work a particular part of the body, it tends to pull energy from the surrounding cells.
 So although *only* doing ab work to lose belly fat is bonkers, adding in these core workouts will definitely help you lose weight around your stomach and love handles.